skd/telegram-bot-help-ua-ch/README.md

 ## Functionality wishlist

 - [ ] GUI editor of a conversation tree
-- [ ] Data pushes of conversation tree
+- [X] Data pulls of conversation tree from GitHub on command
 - [ ] Inline buttons.
 A scripter should be allowed to choose what kind of buttons to have attached.
 They should work same as keyboard buttons.
 - [ ] Persistent stats collection to redis.
 - [x] Simple Stats collection.
 We should collect basic stats (number of users, etc).
 Stats could be made accessible via a command.